ColtonWilson/Group7_Project1/README.md

 ![Password Generator Screenshot](assets/images/Password-Generator-Generate-A-Unique-Password-Screenshoot.png)

-## User Story
-AS A traveler I want to have an easy access to the currency in the other country I am going I WANT to be able to see how much is the exchange rate SO THAT I know how much currency to take with me
-GIVEN

 ## Usage

-Toconvert your selected  use the password generator, click the "Generate Password" button.
-Once clicked, a window prompt will appear at the top of the page.
-This prompt will ask you to input the a number, which indicates the length of your customized password.
-When confirmed, four questions will be asked to further customize your password.
-Upon completion of questions your password will be generated in the display box on the webpage!
+To use the currency converter click on the dropdown menu and select the currency you would like to convert the value of

 ## Support

-If you come across a bug or just have any feedback, support can be contacted at DJonHarrison94@gmail.com!
+If you come across a bug or just have any feedback, support can be contacted at

 ## License